 Plus if CIB can use Shropshire safety signage for this event.
 Our lanes are very busy and safety will be the main issue.

-Action: RP to contact Parish Council.
+Action: RP – Check coverage via PC insurance policy + contact SC re loan of signs & grabs

 Footpath Clearance